Neve Dekalim

-Neve Dekalim (נְוֵה דְּקָלִים, lit.
-'Oasis of Palms') was an Israeli settlement in the Gaza Strip.
+Neve Dekalim (נְוֵה דְּקָלִים) was an Israeli settlement in the Gaza Strip.
 Comprising a part of Gush Katif, it was founded in 1983, shortly after Israel withdrew from the Sinai Peninsula to fulfill the Egypt–Israel peace treaty.
 It served as a regional centre for the Gush Katif settlement bloc and was the seat of the defunct Hof Aza Regional Council.
 The settlement was located in between the Mediterranean Sea and the Khan Yunis refugee camp.
 In August 2005, Neve Dekalim was dismantled by the Israeli government in pursuit of the Disengagement Plan Implementation Law, which had been approved by the Knesset six months earlier.